haiku/website/content/guides/building/compiling-x86_64.md

 Compiling a nightly anyboot Haiku iso image
 --------------------------------------

-This is the standard build which which results in a live ISO that can be burned to an optical disc, or that can be written directly to a USB stick.
+This is the standard build which results in a live ISO that can be burned to an optical disc, or that can be written directly to a USB stick.

 {{< alert-info "Build Threads" "Be sure to modify -j2 with the number of cpu cores on your build system to ensure the fastest build times.">}}